Parbelaez/positive_frontend_pp5_v2024/README.md

 It is not clear yet what is causing the problem, but it seems to be related to the useEffect hook in the Posts component.
 It seems like the page is loaded before the current user is fetched from the backend.

+#### The responsiveness of the page is not working as expected (pending)

+The responsiveness of the page is not working as expected.
+A few pages look congested on mobile devices, but it had a lower proirity than the bugs derived directly from the logic (many of them comming from the Moments app design), different versions of packages, unexpected bugs coming from the frameworks (as in the JWT authentication).

+It will be fixed in the next version with the help of a UX/UI designer.

+#### The images are not being uploaded sporadically (pending)

+The images are not being uploaded sporadically.
+It is not clear yet what is causing the problem, but it seems to be related to the authentication method employed in the Moments app.
+As I used the latest versions of all frameworks and libraries, there are some concerns with the JWT authentication ansd CORS permissions, as the new standards for HTTP requests are more strict than the ones used in the tutorial.

+#### The cookies as they are being used are not secure (pending)

+The cookies are being used to store the JWT tokens, but they are not secure.
+The cookies are not being set with the secure flag, the httpOnly flag, and the sameSite flag.
+The secure flag is used to ensure that the cookies are only sent over HTTPS.
+The httpOnly flag is used to prevent the cookies from being accessed by JavaScript.
+The sameSite flag is used to prevent the cookies from being sent in cross-site requests.

+On top of that, Firefox is the only browser that still accepts cookies with SameSite=None, but it is not the best practice to use it.
+It is needed to add the Partioned flag to the cookie to be able to keep using it as it is. dj-rest-auth still does not support such attribute in the set-cookie header, so I raised an issue in the repository [here](https://github.com/iMerica/dj-rest-auth/issues/622).

+## Thank yous

+I would like to thank my mentor, **Mo Shami**, for all the help and guidance during the project.
+**Kay** my facilitator, for the encouragement and the help during the hard times.
+**Jose Luís Bravo**, my dear grumpy friend, who showed me how to understand what is happening behind the framework curtain.